pixelworksIT/aws-s3-batch-restore/README.md

 ### Create the CloudFormation Stack

 It's simple.
 Go to CloudFormation web console.
 Click "Create Stack".
 Follow the instruction.
+The template file is `cf-template.json`.
 When it asks input for `AssetsBucket`, please input the acture bucket name of `my_bucket`.

 ### Some Default Configuration Items in DynamoDB Table `AppConfig`